epiccurious/jade-diy/README.md

     cp configs/sdkconfig_display_ttgo_tdisplay.defaults sdkconfig.defaults
     ```

-6. Modify the confiugration to disable logging in debug mode ("research and development" mode).
+6. Modify the configuration to disable logging in debug mode ("research and development" mode).
 Open the file using:
     ```bash
     nano sdkconfig.defaults
     ```